Medication Search - Victrelis Triple

 • sildenafil or tadalafil (for pulmonary arterial hypertension)

-What side effects are possible with the Victrelis Triple medication?
+What side effects are possible with Victrelis Triple?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.